Documentation Index

 Sharing

 By default, a diagnostic is private — only the owner can see it.
-To share a diagnostic, add users as editors or viewers on the diagnostic form.
+To share a diagnostic, add individual users or user groups as editors or viewers on the diagnostic form.

 • Editors have the same rights as the owner: they can edit the diagnostic, create and manage sessions, run AI conversations, edit findings, and manage who else has access.
-Only Architect-level users (or higher) can be added as editors.
+Only Architect-level users (or higher) can be added as individual editors; any user group can be added as an editor group.
+When a user group is added as an editor, all members of that group receive editor-level access.

 • Viewers have read-only access to the diagnostic, including all sessions, conversation logs, and findings.
-Any authenticated user can be added as a viewer.
+Any authenticated user or user group can be added as a viewer.
+When a user group is added as a viewer, all members of that group receive read-only access.

-Removing all editors and viewers makes the diagnostic private again.
+Removing all editors and viewers (both individual and group) makes the diagnostic private again.